BSS 01: History

 In the 1980s, video games in East Germany were to introduce children and young people to technology and show that the GDR was a progressive country.
 The BSS 01 was manufactured between 1979 and 1981 by the Kombinat Mikroelektronik Erfurt belonging VEB Halbleiterwerk Frankfurt (Oder) as a part of the Konsumgüterproduktion.
 The basis for this was the Pong integrated circuit AY-3-8500, imported by American company General Instrument.
 The word BSS 01 is derived from the German word Bildschirmspiel 01, meaning Screen Game 01 or Video Screen Game 01.
 The console was sold under the brand RFT, where RFT stands for Rundfunk- und Fernmelde-Technik which is a manufacturers' association of various telecommunication companies in East Germany, for 550 East German marks (this is about half of an average monthly income in East Germany at that time).
 It was mostly delivered to youth centers, leisure and educational institutions, where they were set up for free play.
 The BSS 01 sold about 1,000 times in its first production series.
 There were no further production series.

-In the ZKM Center for Art and Media Karlsruhe, you can play on an old chair in the style of the 1980s on a tube TV with the BSS 01.
+In the ZKM Center for Art and Media Karlsruhe, a tube TV with the BSS 01 can be played, with an old chair in the style of the 1980s.